- Apply Today

 Visit the department web page for more detailed program information.

-Earn Your Bachelor and Master's in Five Years
+Earn your Bachelor and Master's in five years

-This program is also available as an Accelerated Degree program (ADP), where undergraduates can earn a bachelor and master's degree in five years.
+This program is also available as an Accelerated Degree Program (ADP), where undergraduates can earn a bachelor and master's degree in five years.
 Undergraduates apply during their junior year.
 Learn more about the ADP>>

 During this program, students can expect the following outcomes.
+Students will:

 - Speak and write in Spanish at the Advanced High proficiency level or higher, as defined in the ACTFL Guidelines